 - You can get 100% SBA financing for commercial real estate (and in some cases, to buy a business) for many kinds of profitable businesses if the business property is “owner occupied” – meaning the business (not the person that owns the business) occupies 51% or more of the square footage – and IF you have owned/managed the business for long enough for a lender to feel comfortable that you are a good risk.
 I have written extensively about this on this blog and on our website.
-You can visit our 100% financing page on the site for the full run-down on the types of businesses and properties that are eligible here: how to buy commercial real estate with no money down.
+You can visit our 100% financing page on our website for the full run-down on the types of businesses and properties that are eligible here: how to buy commercial real estate with no money down.

 Back to the matter at hand: SBA RV Park Loans…

 100% Financing for RV Parks